Francis Zammit Dimech: Political career

 Zammit Dimech's role in the Maltese national government was not limited to his ministerial appointments.
 Throughout his 30-year stint as member of the Parliament of Malta, Zammit Dimech also served as chairman of the Foreign and European Affairs Committee, in addition to being a member of the Maltese Parliamentary Delegation to the Parliamentary Assembly of the Council of Europe.
 From 2008 to 2010 he chaired the Legislation Committee in the Maltese national parliament.
 Prior to the EU accession, Zammit Dimech served as member of the EU-Malta joint Parliamentary Committee.

 Zammit Dimech was heavily involved in the Maltese Nationalist Party since serving as the President of the Youth Branch in 1985.
 Other positions that Mr. Zammit Dimech obtained in the National Party include, information secretary, and president of the Administrative Council.
 Additionally, he became a member of the Nationalist Party Executive Committee, in 1987.

 Zammit Dimech served briefly as a Member of the European Parliament from 2017 till 2019.
 During this period, Zammit Dimech served as the EPP Group rapporteur on media pluralism and freedom.
 He served on the following parliamentary committees and delegations:

 In April 2024, Zammit Dimech was appointed to serve as the Acting President of Malta in the circumstances prescribed by the Constitution, namely the absence or incapacity of the incumbent President.

 Death

-Zammit Dimech died from cancer on 21 April 2025, at the age of 70.
+Zammit Dimech died from cancer at hospital in Msida on 21 April 2025, at the age of 70.